kangzhiq/kangzhiq.github.io/index.md

 - **Audio-visual Speech Processing:** audio-visual speech enhancement, audio-visual speech recognition

 ## News
-- **[2024.04]** One paper about general continual learning based on prompt initialization and output layer masking is accepted by ICLR2025.
+- **[2025.01]** One paper about general continual learning based on prompt initialization and output layer masking is accepted by ICLR 2025.
+Huge thanks to all my co-authors!
 More details to come soon.

 - **[2024.04]** I will be attending <a href="https://iplab.dmi.unict.it/icvss2024/Home" target = "_blank"> ICVSS 2024 </a> summer school in Sicily.
 The topic of this year is *Computer Vision in the Age of Large Language Models*.
 Looking forward to it!